beothorn/123d_viewer/README.md

 http://www.123dapp.com/catch
 http://en.wikipedia.org/wiki/Photogrammetry

-ThreeJs is an library is a JavaScript 3D Library for using WebGL:
+ThreeJs is a JavaScript library that eases the use of WebGL:
 http://threejs.org/